WesRobbins/EGEN310/README.md

 # READme for Developers
 All changes realated to bluetooth can be found under the Apple Core Bluetooth API.
-All bluetooth related code is in bluetooth.swift file.
+All bluetooth related code is in particlePeripheral.swift file.
 All viewcontroller related code is in the file viewcontroller.swift.
-All functionality related code the file main.swift
-It is recomended to use an apple running xcode to modify this application
+All functionality related code the file AppDelegate.swift Configuration inforation is found in info.plist file It is recomended to use an apple running xcode to modify this application